BelledonneCommunications/linphone-xamarin/README.md

 * The C# wrapper (named LinphoneWrapper.cs) ;
 * The Android libraries for armv7, arm64 and x86 ;
-* The Linphone java classes as a jar (liblinphone.jar) which is required for Android ;
+* The Linphone java classes as a jar (liblinphone-sdk.aar) which is required for Android ;
 * The iOS libraries for armv7, arm64 and x86_64 (as frameworks) ;
 * A sample solution using a shared project that contains a Xamarin Forms application along with Android and iOS projects.